tawsifkhan/MMathProject/README.md

 # MMathProject
 This repository contains the MATLAB functions for a software I developed for my MMath Thesis at University of Waterloo.
+A copy of the thesis is available [here](https://uwspace.uwaterloo.ca/handle/10012/9507)

 The software can be used to compute the optimal sensor location for a Kalman Filter used to estimate a wave dispersive equation.